 We are proud to be an Australian publication, but lately, a particular topic of debate concerning our fantastic country has become too loud to ignore.

 The debate to change the official date of Australia Day from the 26th of January is one which rears its head every twelve months, and in recent years, has picked up enough traction to become ‘trending’, so that mainstream media outlets now flog it within an inch of its life.
-Popular YouTuber Friendly Jordies pointed out in a video around this time last year that it wasn’t until 2017 that millennial-focused sites Junkee and Pedestrian even really picked up on the issue, yet now, it is evident that all media, from mainstream mastheads down to bored bloggers, have something to say on the matter.
+Popular YouTuber Friendly Jordies pointed out in a video that it wasn’t until 2017 that millennial-focused sites Junkee and Pedestrian even really picked up on the issue, yet now, it is evident that all media, from mainstream mastheads down to bored bloggers, have something to say on the matter.

 The historical significance of Australia Day being held on the 26th is thin, at best.
 Though yes, it is indeed the day the First Fleet arrived in Port Jackson (or Sydney Harbour, as we now know it), it’s hardly the day they arrived in Australia; the fleet had been in Botany Bay for a whole week before realising it was no good for their plans (can you imagine putting the Opera House in Brighton Le Sands?).
 And, to make the whole saga just a little more embarrassing, the French turned up in the same week expecting to find a thriving colony that could provide them with supplies and assist with repairs on their ship.
 Instead, they discovered a small population of drunk officers, escaped convicts, tents that couldn’t withstand Australia’s heavy rainfall, and a severe lack of supplies—even fewer than their own rations.